 States that the CARBOB does not comply with the standards for California gasoline without the addition of oxygenate,

-Identifies the applicable flat limit, PM alternative specification, designated emissions offsetting limit, or TC alternative specification for oxygen, and
+Identifies the applicable flat limit, Predictive Model alternative specification, or designated emissions offsetting limit, and

 Identifies, consistent with the notification made pursuant to section (b), the oxygenate type or types and amount or range of amounts that must be added to the CARBOB to make it comply with the standards for California gasoline.
 Where the producer or importer of the CARBOB has elected to specify the properties of the oxygenate pursuant to section (b)(1)(D), the document must also prominently identify the maximum permitted sulfur, benzene, olefin and aromatic hydrocarbon contents -- not to exceed the maximum levels in the section (b)(1)(D) notification -- of the oxygenate to be added to the CARBOB.